-The AGP-OP Link Badge has been developed to encourage Girl Guides aged 17 years and above to progress to the Olave Program.
+The AGP-OP Link Badge has been developed to enable Girl Guides aged 16 years and above to progress from the Australian Guide Program to the Olave Program.
+This badge should generally be completed by the member's 20th birthday, but it is suggested it be completed within 12 months of connecting with the Olave Program.

-The requirements of the Link Badge have been developed to reflect the skills and knowledge that members need in order to gain an understanding of the Olave Program.
-The Link Badge is a participation badge, and recognises that involvement is the key to appreciating the opportunities that can be offered in the Olave Program.
+The AGP-OP Link Badge has been developed to reflect the skills and knowledge that members need in order to gain an understanding of the Olave Program.
+The Link Badge is a participation badge and recognises that involvement is the key to appreciating the opportunities that can be offered in the Olave Program.